-If you are new to Oxford Editing and wonder how we would edit your paper, we offer a no-obligation sample edit.
+If you are new Oxford Editing client and wonder how your editor would edit your paper, we offer a no-obligation sample edit.
 To receive this sample, or test, edit, please provide the following:

 - The full paper